ruslanmv/ruslanmv.github.io/_posts/2023-07-30-How-to-use-Generative-AI-with-WatsonX.md

 ## Introduction

 **AI** refers to the ability of computer systems to attempt to mimic the problem solving and decision making capabilities of the human mind.
+The artificial intelligence  has been used  in  many  areas like

 - Computer vision
 - Data science
 - Natural language processing
 - Robotics

+and many others.

-AI models  have evolved significantly in the past decade
+AI models  have evolved significantly in the past decade.

 -  Advanced analytics - Step by step logic and instructions coded by human developers.
 Very Deterministic.- eg. anomaly detection etc.
-- Machine Learning - Human crafted features  with supervised learning to analyze data for specific task. eg. prediction price, optimization etc.
+- Machine learning - Human crafted features  with supervised learning to analyze data for specific task. eg. prediction price, optimization etc.
-- Deep Learning - Unsupervised learning where AI is fed outcomes and data to create rules and algorithms. eg. Image recognition, autonomous driving etc.
+- Deep learning - Unsupervised learning where AI is fed outcomes and data to create rules and algorithms. eg. Image recognition, autonomous driving etc.
 - Foundation models- Unsupervised AI that ingest massive amount of data, to then generate net new human-like text, art, images, video, etc. eg. DALL-e ChatGPT, BERT, T5, LaMDA etc.

 ## When to use Traditional AI Capabilities